schoi15-umbc/Womens-E-Commerce-Clothing-Reviews/README.md

 2. MOE, W., & TRUSOV, M. (2011).
 The Value of Social Dynamics in Online Product Ratings Forums.
 Journal of Marketing Research, 48(3), 444-456.
 Retrieved December 8, 2020, from http://www.jstor.org/stable/23033850

+3. Munnik, A. D., & Vos, J. (2019, October).
+Applied Machine Learning for Ranking Products in an Ecommerce Setting.
+Conference session presented at Spark+AI SUMMIT 2019. from https://databricks.com/session_eu19/applied-machine-learning-for-ranking-products-in-an-ecommerce-setting

 3. Zhu, F., & Xiaoquan (Michael) Zhang.
 (2010).
 Impact of Online Consumer Reviews on Sales: The Moderating Role of Product and Consumer Characteristics.
 Journal of Marketing, 74(2), 133-148.
 Retrieved December 8, 2020, from http://www.jstor.org/stable/20619095

 </pre>